The Most Dangerous Year, A Film by Vlada Knowlton

 The Most Dangerous Year documents the stories of several families and a local school district navigating the politics and legislation as well as the science and research behind transgender civil rights and the transgender experience.

-Host an educational screening of The Most Dangerous Year at your school as a stand-alone event or as a part of a staff training or workshop.
+Host a virtual, one-time educational screening of The Most Dangerous Year at your school as a stand-alone virtual event or as a part of an online staff training or workshop.

 Vlada Knowlton is an award-winning filmmaker based in Seattle.
 Her debut documentary feature, Having It All, was selected by Washington's PBS station, KCTS9, as the anchor program for its Women Who Inspire series in 2015, and went on to also be broadcast by Oregon Public Broadcasting.
 Her current documentary, The Most Dangerous Year (2019), was awarded the Professional Grant from Women in Film Seattle and an Open 4Culture Grant.
 It premiered at the Seattle International Film Festival, receiving a runner-up award for Best Documentary, and went on to win a Best Social Issue Documentary award at the Atlanta International Documentary Film Festival.
 Vlada holds a doctorate in Cognitive Science from Brown University and worked at Microsoft prior to her filmmaking career.